More of My Involvement in the #Kidlit Community:

 I've also been an art teacher, weaving a teetering pile of art supplies on a cart through the halls of a Cleveland school.
-Currently, I work as a children’s librarian in Washington, DC, where I am surrounded by stories all day and create programs like poetry carnivals, origami & science and a haiku egg hunt.
+Currently, I work as a children’s librarian in Northern Virginia, where I am surrounded by stories all day and create programs like poetry carnivals, origami & science and a haiku egg hunt.
 I’ve also been a cafeteria lady, a bridal dress consultant, an art museum educator and a coffee barista.
 I once got to dress up as a Picasso painting to represent the Cleveland Art Museum at a street festival-- and had trouble figuring how to get out of the costume afterwards.

 I am a proud SCBWI member and have served as the Consultation Co-Chair for the Midatlantic Fall Conference for several years.
 In any spare time left, I spend with my husband and daughter holding dance parties in our kitchen or snuggled up reading stories together.